onukwilip/gopack/README.md

 [serve]: #serve
 [build]: #build
 [gopackConfig]: #gopackconfig
+[other]: #libraries
+[react]: #react
+[typescript]: #typescript
+[sass]: #sass

 ## Introduction
-This is a pre written javascript bundler, which was created using webpack.
+GOPack is a pre written javascript bundler, which was created using webpack.
 It configures your project to use the already existing webpack loaders and plugins to generate static files.

 ## Installation
 Inorder to install this package you need to have Node Js running on your system.
 If you don't have Node Js you can install it from their website [https://nodejs.org](https://nodejs.org).
 If you have Node Js installed, navigate to your project root folder and run `npm i @go-pack/gopack` in your terminal.